SEND Information Report

 How will the school prepare and support my child to join the school or transfer to a new setting?

 We have a carefully planned approach to transition at Hassocks Infant School both for children starting the school in Reception and for those leaving us in Year 2.
-We work closely with the nurseries/previous settings and Junior schools to plan provision carefully.
+We work closely with the nurseries/previous settings and Junior schools.

 Where it is thought necessary, additional meetings and visits are organised to ensure that the pupil, parents and all professionals involved are completely informed and prepared.